Information Theory (Entropy, KL Divergence, Cross Entropy)

 Mutual information with KL divergence

-, we can see the mutual information between two random variable x
+With KL divergence, we can see the mutual information between two random variable x and y.

 Mutual information indicates how much two variables are dependent.